The government have extended and revised the financial support available to small business owners as a result of Covid-19. Updated Nov 2020.

 i.
 Régime Réel Business

-The government have suspended the payment of social security contributions for those for payments that were due in March and for 5 April.
+The government have suspended the payment of social security contributions due for November.
 The charges may also be levied quarterly.

 It is also possible to seek a delay in payment or make an adjustment to the level of the charges to take account of a reduction in revenues.
 No penalties will be imposed.

 Those who are either artisans or commerçants (excluding micro-entrepreneurs) can do so in their account ('Mon compte') on Secu-independants.fr, or by e-mail from the same website, choosing the box heading 'Vos cotisations', and then selecting 'Difficultés de paiement'.
 You can also try ringing them on 3698, but reports are widespread of delays in obtaining a response.

 If you are one of the professions libérales you need to go into your URSSAF account and connect to 'Une formalité déclarative' and then select 'Déclarer une situation exceptionnelle'.
 You can also ring 3957 although there is a small charge.
 Once again, you may find it difficult to get a response on the phone.

 Where your charges are being paid by direct debit, you need to cancel it with your bank.
 If it has been paid, or cannot be cancelled, you need to discuss with URSSAF.

 The Déclarations Sociales Nominatives (DSN) are being maintained, but if you wish to delay payment, you can either reduce the amount or enter zero.

 In the event of major difficulties, self-employed persons may also apply to the CPSTI (Conseil de la protection sociale des travailleurs indépendants) for partial or total relief from social security contributions or for exceptional financial aid.
 You need to complete an Application Form and send to URSSAF.
 Those in one of the professions libérales affiliated to the CIPAV should make application to their CIPAV social insurance body.